Charles R. Bantz Chancellor’s Community Fellowship and Scholar Award

 See: https://engage.iupui.edu/research/community-engaged-research/index.html.
 For the purposes of IRB at IU, community-engaged research is defined as research that "includes the meaningful involvement of community partners in the research process, including but not limited to topic development, need identification, research design, conduct of research, and/or sharing of results."

-The Bantz Community Fellowship initiative includes two awards: the Charles R. Bantz Community Fellowship Award ($40,000) and the Charles R. Bantz Community Scholar Award ($25,000).
-The awards are funded through charitable gifts and campus funding.
-Both awards are further supported by the Office for Translating Research into Practice (TRIP), Office of the Executive Vice Chancellor for Academic Affairs, Office of Community Engagement, and Office of the Vice Chancellor for Research.
+The Bantz Community Fellowship initiative: the Charles R. Bantz Community Fellowship Award ($40,000).
+The award is funded through charitable gifts and campus funding.
+The award is supported by the Office for Translating Research into Practice (TRIP), Office of the Executive Vice Chancellor for Academic Affairs, Office of Community Engagement.

-The Bantz Community Fellowship and Scholar Awards provide up to one year of research support for a collaborative research team made up of IUPUI faculty and students, which may also include staff.
+The Bantz Community Fellowship Award provide up to one year of research support for a collaborative research team made up of IUPUI faculty and students, which may also include staff.
 Working with a named Community Partner organization, the team will be brought together to address a pressing community issue, primarily in Central Indiana or in the awardee’s campus region.

-See below for further details about Bantz Community Fellowship and Scholar Awards.
+See below for further details about Bantz Community Fellowship Award.

 The Bantz Community Fellowship Award is intended to support and advance the work of established researchers with significant connections in the community.
 Bantz Community Fellowship awardees should have a body of research and history of working in/with the community that have led to the proposed project, and be able to demonstrate established partnerships within the community and with the named community partner(s).